 St. Barts (more formally referred to as St. Barthelemy) is known as a playground for the rich and famous with lots of beautiful beaches and high-end shopping.
-So of course, when we learned it was a short ferry ride from St. Martin, Katherine and I decided we should visit and explore the island for a day.
-We really enjoyed our St. Martin to St. Barts day trip!
+So of course, when we learned it was only a short ferry ride from St. Martin (St. Maarten), Katherine and I decided to explore St. Barts for a day.

-If you don’t want to take the ferry, you could consider flying direct to St. Barts.
+If you don’t want to take the St. Barts ferry service, you could consider taking a flight.
 St. Maarten to St Barts flights only take 15 minutes, but they aren’t cheap.
 Plus, Gustaf III airport in St. Barts is between the water and a mountain, so I can imagine this could be a little bit of a scary landing.

 Renting a Car in St. Barts